 The reasonable and proportional defense of others may also be justifiable homicide.
 You may use force to defend another person from harm if you reasonably believe that intervention is justified and that the person being aided could have had a legitimate claim for self-defense.
 The same requirements as self-defense typically apply: the use of force must be timely and proportional to the threat faced, and the perceived threat of death or bodily harm must be reasonable.

 Certain killings by law enforcement and other public officers qualify as justified homicides.
 If an officer kills someone in the exercise of duty and without an unlawful intent, recklessness or negligence, that killing generally does not constitute murder, let alone first degree murder.
 State laws, like California, seek to protect public officers and those acting under their command when a killing results from an officer exercising their legal duty as long as excessive force is not used.

 Most states recognize an insanity defense to charges of first degree murder.
 Even states which allow the defense, however, treat it differently and often apply different tests.
 Most states define insanity, for purposes of determining criminal liability, as cognitively being unable to appreciate the quality of the act being committed, or unable to realize that the act is wrong.
 Some states also recognize a volitional aspect to "insanity" giving some defendants with disorders affecting impulse control access to the insanity defense.

 One of the most serious crimes a person can be accused of is first degree murder.
-The stakes are high and the penalties can include life imprisionment or worse.
+The stakes are high and the penalties can include life imprisonment or worse.
 Now is the time to have the best possible legal defense.
-Contact a local criminal defense attorney to discuss your case and learn more about how to defend against these charges.
-You can start by getting a free case review from a criminal defense attorney in your area.
+Contact a local criminal defense attorney to discuss your case and learn more about how to defend against a first degree murder charge.